 6. Bill Shape

-The shape and size of a bill is another way to help with identification.
+The shape and size of a bill are another way to help with identification.
 Is it small and fine like a warbler’s, short and stout like a seed-cracking sparrow, long and narrow like a woodpecker?

-This signal is best appreciated when the bird is very close to you, and with the aid of binoculars.
+This signal is best appreciated when the bird is very close to you and with the aid of binoculars.
 Many backyard birds are small, and the bill shape is not obvious at a glance.
 Most often, we study the shape of the bird’s bill in a photograph to help us identify it.
 This way, you can get a nice long look at the animal and compare it to reference images in your field guide.

 In many birdwatching scenarios, you don’t know exactly what you saw until after you saw it.